Version: 2022.3

 See in Glossary

-, pre-installs the right packages, and includes a sample scene with various pre-configured example assets to demonstrate how to set up a project that is ready for AR.
-Access the AR template through the Unity Hub when you create a new project.
+, preinstall the right packages, and include sample scenes with various preconfigured example assets to demonstrate how to set up a project that’s ready for AR or MR. Access the templates through the Unity Hub when you create a new project.
 Refer to Create a new project for information about creating a project with the template.

-For more information about the template assets and how the sample scene is set up, refer to About the AR Project Template.
+For more information about the template assets and how the sample scene is set up, refer to AR Mobile template and Mixed Reality template.

 XR packages